 Blessed are the flexible, for they shall bend, and not break.

-With all the stories in the news about the earthquake, I expected to see the crumbled buildings, poor roads, and devastation.
+With all the stories in the news about the Haitian earthquake, I expected to see the crumbled buildings, poor roads, and devastation when I visited.
 What I did not expect was what I saw and learned form the Haitians.
 They have lived lives of oppression for decades.
 Haiti is the poorest most abused country in our hemisphere.
 What I expected to see were people who had little and cared about nothing.
 The biggest surprise in my trip was “the people”.

 One orphanage I visited belongs to a caring American — Nancy Turner.
 Her website is www.loveandgraceboyshome.com.
 I am borrowing some information form the site about people in Haiti: